wp-plugins/easy-popup-show/readme.txt

 === Plugin Name ===
 Contributors: artheme
 Donate link: http://eepurl.com/7juwH
-Tags: popup, pop up, subscription form, pop over, popover Requires at least: 3.0.1
+Tags: popup, pop up, subscription form, pop over, popover, plugin Requires at least: 3.0.1
 Tested up to: 4.0
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Grow your list faster with Easy Pop Up Show (EPS) wordpress plugin.
 Easy PopUp Show is an email subscription form pop up creator for wordpress.
-Grow your list with Easy Pop Up Show (EPS) wordpress plugin.

 == Description ==

 Create pop up on your wordpress site/ blog with this free wordpress pop up creator plugin and grow your list faster.

 <strong>Features</strong>
 This plugin comes with a default theme which is nice and have many advanced features like:

 * Previewer